Physiognotrace: History

 Peale sent the watercolor sketch of the instrument to Thomas Jefferson, along with a detailed explanation.
 The drawing is now in the Jefferson Papers in the Library of Congress.
 In April 1805, Peale wrote his friend Dr. William Thornton to request a certified copy of a patent of a physiognotrace that was issued to Hawkins.
-Peale, who had an interest in the instrument and kept the original in his museum, "needed the certified copy to bring suit against a person who was making the device without authority.
+Peale, who had an interest in the instrument and kept the original in his Philadelphia Museum, "needed the certified copy to bring suit against a person who was making the device without authority.
 John J. Hawkins had been in England, where he sold patent rights to the polygraph (duplicating device) and drawing machine for 1,600 guineas.
 Mr. Peale also wrote to Dr. Thornton in May 1805 to record an assignment of the Hawkins invention to Mr. Peale for the City of Philadelphia."

-James Sharples, an itinerant British portrait artist who also lived for a time in Philadelphia, used a physiognotrace to draw profiles of such famous subjects as George Washington and Dolly and James Madison.
+James Sharples, an itinerant British portrait artist who also lived for a time in Philadelphia, used a physiognotrace to draw profiles of such famous subjects as George Washington and Dolley and James Madison.
 Charles Balthazar Julien Févret de Saint-Mémin lived in the United States from 1793 to 1814.
 He created numerous portraits, often using the physiognotrace technique.

+William Bache, another British artist traveling through the eastern United States and Cuba, patented his own version of the physiognotrace in 1803, with his partners Augustus Day and Isaac Todd.
+Bache produced thousands of silhouette portraits using a physiognotrace between 1803 and 1812.
+The Smithsonian's National Portrait Gallery acquired an album of his work in 2002 but conservationists discovered the pages were infused with arsenic, which made it poisonous to touch.
+In March 2023, the almost 2000 silhouette images in Bache's album were made available digitally.